sapphiredev/plugins/packages/logger/README.md

 }
 ```

-Note that in pieces (commands, arguments, preconditions, etc.), the container is already available on the class as `this.container`, so there is typically no need to import the container to access the Logger methods from them.
 Here is an example ping command, demonstrating the use of `this.container.logger` from within a piece by omitting the explicit import.

 ```typescript
 // ping command